The best Japanese buffets in Singapore

 Image credit: @doncsy

 Tucked deep inside Hotel Miramar, Ikoi is a hidden gem in the central part of Singapore.
-Their a la carte buffet ($38++) draws in both the lunch and dinner crowds, and has remained a constant favourite for its value-for-money grub over the years.
+Their a la carte buffet ($45++) draws in both the lunch and dinner crowds, and has remained a constant favourite for its value-for-money grub over the years.
 The extensive menu features sashimi, sushi, handrolls, grilled dishes, deep-fried dishes, noodles, and rice options.
-I’m a fan of their sashimi, which is freshly prepared upon order and sliced in thick succulent pieces.
+I’m a fan of their sashimi, which is freshly prepared upon order and sliced into thick pieces.

 Address: 401 Havelock Road, #01-01, Hotel Miramar, Singapore 169631